 Right-clicking on the Text Editor Window displays a popup-menu of options.
 This menu is a sub-set of the Edit Menu and see the Edit Menu help topic for more information on each menu option.
 The Right-Click menu also provides a way of setting the current selection and see Selecting Bytes for more information.
+Undo and Redo are only displayed on the menu if there is an operation to undo or redo.
 When right-clicking on a character that is not selected, note that the cursor is moved to the clicked character before the menu is displayed.
 To customize the Right-Click Menu click the Customize... menu item at the bottom of the Right-Click Menu (see the Menu Options dialog for more information).